gavinkress/RestoreWSLUbuntu/RestoreWSLUbuntu.md

 }
 ```

-# Create and build BASH RC File *YOU MUST MODIFY THIS AND ADD TO BASHRC MANUALLY*
+# Example BASH RC File - *Yours will likely be different*
 ----------------------------------------------------------------------------------
-bashrctext = @"

 ```bash
 # ~/.bashrc: executed by bash(1) for non-login shells.